-To illustrate the benefits of DSCS and to outline the technological barriers, this section presents a DSCS feasibility study.
-This study involves the UK National Blood Service supply chain simulated model and its realisation as a DSCS using the CSP Simul8TM and the DMSO HLA-RTI (US DoD M&S Office, 1999) distributed simulation software.
-It is to be noted here that our feasibility study borrows the "conventional", one-computer NBS blood supply chain model that was previously developed as a separate piece of research by one of the co-authors of this paper (Katsaliaki and Brailsford, 2007).
-By "conventional" we mean a one-computer simulation that can be executed without the requirement of distributed simulation.
-Although the concept of using distributed simulation could have been applied to any arbitrary large and complex simulation model (perhaps, an imaginary model created by us), for our feasibility study we decided to use the conventional NBS supply chain model since it was a validated and verified model and was based on a case study that had inputs from the Southampton NBS PTI Centre.
+4. The Distributed National Blood Service (NBS) Model: A Feasibility Study realisation as a DSCS using the CSP Simul8TM and the DMSO HLA-RTI (US DoD M&S Office, 1999) distributed simulation software.
+It is to be noted here that our feasibility study borrows the 'conventional', one-computer NBS blood supply chain model that was previously developed as a separate piece of research by one of the co-authors of this paper (Katsaliaki and Brailsford, 2007).
+By 'conventional' we mean a one-computer simulation that can be executed without the requirement of distributed simulation.
+Although the concept of using distributed simulation could have been applied to any arbitrary large and complex simulation model (perhaps, an imaginary model created by us), for our feasibility study we decided to use the conventional NBS supply chain model since it was a validated and verified model and was based on a case study which had inputs from the Southampton NBS PTI Centre.
 Even though we use the same simulation model for our distributed simulation experiments (albeit we divide the singular NBS model into several sub-models for individual execution), there are several key differences between the work published in Katsaliaki and Brailsford (2007) and the present work.
 These differences are presented in Table 1.